julie-andre/SecureBankMobileApp/README.md

 ### 2. How do you securely saves user's data on the phone?

-The data are saved on the phone into the app's **Internal Storage** making these files accessible only by out app.
+The data are saved on the phone into the app's **Internal Storage** making these files accessible only by our app.
 There are two files:

   - *user.txt* containing the details (ID, name, lastname) with which user logged with the last time while having an internet connection.
   - *accountsJson.txt* containing the information of the user's accounts

-These files are encrypted using AES 256-bits keys.
-For that, the application uses a MasterKey provided by Android's crypto dependency.
-This Masterkey will be stored by the Android Keystore System.
+These files are encrypted using Advanced Encryption Standard (AES) 256-bits keys.
+For that, the application uses subkeys managed by a **MasterKey** provided by Android's crypto dependency (Jetpack Security).
+This Masterkey is stored in the Android Keystore System (making it more difficult to extract from the device) whereas the subkeys are stored in the shared preferences.

 ![](./images/Encrypted_file.PNG)